Alluxio/alluxio/docs/Building-Tachyon-Master-Branch.md

     hdfs # uses hadoop's minicluster
     glusterfs # uses glusterfs

+To have the logs output to STDOUT, append the following to the `mvn` command

+    -Dtest.output.redirect=false -Dtachyon.root.logger=DEBUG,CONSOLE

 # Distro Support

 To build master against one of the different distros of hadoop, you only need to change the `hadoop.version`.